Yared Nuguse: Early life and background

+Collegiate competition

+He competed collegiately for the Notre Dame Fighting Irish.
 In 2019, he anchored the Fighting Irish to victory in the Distance Medley Relay at the NCAA Division I Indoor T&F Championships before winning the 1500 meters at the NCAA Division I Outdoor T&F Championships just six days past his 20th birthday.

-On May 13, 2021, Nuguse set the NCAA 1500 meters record in a time of 3:34.36, which also met the Olympic standard.
+On May 13, 2021, Nuguse set the NCAA 1500 meters record in a time of 3:34.68, which also met the Olympic standard.
 At the NCAA Division I T&F Championships, he finished second to Cole Hocker in a time of 3:35.60.
 Nuguse qualified for the 1500 m at the postponed 2020 Tokyo Olympics by finishing third at the U.S. Olympic Trials with his personal best time of 3:34.68, but did not participate in the Games due to a quad injury.

 On February 12, 2022, he broke the 18-year-old NCAA indoor 3000 meters record in a time of 7:38.13 at the BU Valentine Invitational.
-Nuguse capped off his 2022 NCAA indoor season at the 2022 NCAA Division I Indoor Track and Field Championships, where he anchored Notre Dame's Distance Medley Relay team to a second place finish.
+Nuguse capped off his 2022 NCAA indoor season at the 2022 NCAA Division I Indoor Track and Field Championships, where he anchored Notre Dame's Distance Medley Relay team to a second-place finish.
 He also placed ninth in the 3000 meters.
+Upon graduation in 2022, he joined the On Athletics Club to compete professionally.

+Professional

 2023

 On January 27, at the Boston University John Thomas Terrier Classic in Boston, the 23-year-old broke the North American indoor record in the 3000 m with a time of 7:28.24, slicing nearly two seconds off Galen Rupp’s mark set in February 2013.
-Nuguse’s time was also faster than the 7:28.48 outdoor record, which Grant Fisher set in 2022.
+Nuguse's time was also faster than the 7:28.48 outdoor record, which Grant Fisher set in 2022.
 With a quick 3:56.96 last 1600 m, he moved to ninth on the world indoor all-time list.

 On February 11, he ran the second-fastest indoor mile in history with a time of 3:47.38 at the Millrose Games in New York, smashing by more than two seconds Bernard Lagat’s (who was a two-time world outdoor champion) 18-year-old North American indoor record of 3:49.98.
-Nuguse simultaneously broke also his indoor 1500 m record, which was set in the same race in 2005.
-He narrowly missed out on Yomif Kejelcha's world indoor mile record of 3:47.01 and eclipsed by more than a second best mark of famous multiple world record-holder Hicham El Guerrouj.
+Nuguse simultaneously also broke Lagat's indoor 1500 m record, which was set in the same race in 2005.
+He narrowly missed out on Yomif Kejelcha's world indoor mile record of 3:47.01 and eclipsed by more than a second the best mark of famous multiple world record-holder Hicham El Guerrouj.
 Nuguse covered 200 m segment from 1400 to 1600 m in a very fast 25.94 to beat a quality field and set the second-fastest North American mile ever, indoors or outdoors.